Starfish for Faculty

-With the student’s journey in mind, there will be three progress surveys in Spring 2019 in weeks 4, 8, and 12.
-The surveys will be open for one week, starting Monday at 12am and closing on Sunday at 11:59pm.
+With the student’s journey in mind, there will be three progress surveys in Fall 2019 in Week 5 and 9.
+The surveys will be open for one week.
 Each one is unique, offering the opportunity for the instructor to provide the right support and intervention at the right time.
-Tracking items on each survey will be as follows
+We project that the following items will be available on each progress survey.

 STARFISH TWO MINUTE TIP: RESPOND TO A PROGRESS SURVEY